 Please advise us if your complaint is urgent.
 Complaints will be considered as urgent if:

-- You have applied for or have been accepted as being in Financial Hardship under TPG’s Financial Hardship Policy and it’s clear to us that the nature of your complaint will directly contribute to or worsen that hardship, or
+- you have applied for or have been accepted as being in Financial Hardship under TPG’s Financial Hardship Policy and it’s clear to us that the nature of your complaint will directly contribute to or worsen that hardship, or

 Please note TPG does not offer the Priority Assistance scheme.

 Urgent Complaints will be given priority over other complaints.
 We will acknowledge your Urgent Complaint immediately if you contacted us via phone or otherwise within 1 working day of receiving your Urgent Complaint.

 We aim to resolve Urgent Complaints within 2 working days.
 We will contact you directly to advise and discuss a new timeframe in the event that a resolution is likely to fall outside of this timeframe.

 If your complaint has not been considered urgent based on the above criteria and you reasonably believe it should be, please let us know as soon as possible.

 Ways you can monitor your complaint